JaneliaSciComp/SongExplorer/README.md

 PS_20130625111709_ch3.wav (<jobid>)" will appear in the status bar.
 It's font will initially be grey to indicate that it is pending, then turn black when it is running, and finally either blue if it successfully finished or red if it failed.
-Upon success you'll also see the wide pull-down menu to the left labeled "recording" briefly turn orange, and below that will appear a table showing how many sounds met each criterion.

 The result is a file of comma-separated values with the start and stop times (in tics) of sounds which exceeded a threshold in either the time or frequency domain, plus intervals which did not exceed either.

     $ grep -m 3 time groundtruth-data/round1/PS_20130625111709_ch3-detected.csv
     PS_20130625111709_ch3.wav,2251,2252,detected,time
     PS_20130625111709_ch3.wav,2314,2316,detected,time
     PS_20130625111709_ch3.wav,2404,2405,detected,time

     $ grep -m 3 frequency groundtruth-data/round1/PS_20130625111709_ch3-detected.csv
     PS_20130625111709_ch3.wav,113872,114032,detected,frequency
     PS_20130625111709_ch3.wav,158224,158672,detected,frequency
     PS_20130625111709_ch3.wav,182864,182960,detected,frequency

     $ grep -m 3 neither groundtruth-data/round1/PS_20130625111709_ch3-detected.csv
     PS_20130625111709_ch3.wav,388,795,detected,neither
     PS_20130625111709_ch3.wav,813,829,detected,neither
     PS_20130625111709_ch3.wav,868,2201,detected,neither

 ## Manually Annotating ##

 Now we need to manually curate these heuristically detected sounds into a ground truth data set on which to train a classifier.

+First, check that the `kinds to use` and `labels to use` text boxes are set to "detected" and "time,frequency,neither", respectively.
+This should have been automatically done when pressing the "Label Sounds" button above.

+Then enter into the `ground truth` textbox the full path to the "groundtruth-data" folder you created above (leaving off the "round1" sub-folder).
+You can either type it in by hand, or navigate to this folder in the `File Browser` and click on the `ground truth` button.
+You'll see the wide pull-down menu to the left labeled "recording" briefly turn orange, and below that will appear a table showing how many sounds we're detected above.

-Pull down on the "recording" menu on the far left and select the WAV file in which you just detected sounds.
+Then pull down on the "recording" menu on the far left and select the WAV file in which you just detected sounds.
 In the panel below, the waveform will be plotted along with grey rectangles in the upper half indicating the locations of detected sounds.
 Pan and zoom through the recording with the buttons labeled with arrows below and to the left.
 The `Play` button can be used to listen to the sound, and if the `Video` button is selected and a movie with the same root basename exists alongside the corresponding WAV file, it will be displayed as well.

 To record a manual annotation, first pick a sound that is an unambiguous example of a particular word.
 Type the word's name into one of the text boxes to the right of the pan and zoom controls and hit return to activate the corresponding counter to its left.
 Hopefully the chosen sounds was detected and the corresponding gray box in the upper half of the context window nicely demarcates the temporal extent of the word.
 If so, all you have to do is to double click the grey box itself and it will be extended to the bottom half and your chosen label will be applied.
 If not, either double-click or click-and-drag in the bottom half of the context window to create a custom time span for a new annotation.
 In all cases, annotations can be deleted by double clicking any of the gray boxes, or clicking on the "undo" button above.

 For this tutorial, choose the words "mel-pulse", "mel-sine", "ambient", and "other".
 We use the syntax "A-B" here, where A is the species (mel